gohugoio/hugo/themes/hugodocs/archetypes/troubleshooting.md

 description:
 publishdate: ""
 lastmod: ""
+categories: [troubleshooting]
 tags: []
-categories: [troubleshooting]
-weight:
 draft: false
 aliases: []
 toc: true
-notes: "All troubleshooting docs should include two h2-headings, one for 'Trouble:' and one for 'Solution:'.
+notesforauthors: "All troubleshooting docs should include two h2-headings, one for 'Trouble:' and one for 'Solution:'.
 Additional h2-headings include 'Discussion Forum Threads', 'Related Hugo Issues', and 'Additional References'."
 ---